codacy/chart/docs/configuration/integrations/bitbucket-cloud.md

 After this is done you will be able to use Bitbucket Cloud to authenticate to Codacy.

-If you are having issues setting up this integration, be sure to check out our [troubleshooting guide](troubleshoot.md#bitbucket-cloud) for more help.
+If you are having issues setting up this integration, be sure to check our [troubleshooting guide](../../troubleshoot/troubleshoot.md#bitbucket-cloud) for more help.